-The Importance of Supplementing the Textbook
+The Importance of Supplementing The ESL Textbook in Madagascar

 Even when you have had the opportunity to choose your own textbook and material, you will still find yourself searching for ways to supplement and adapt the material as teaching is a creative process.

 In my experience, learners and teachers always need something new, effective, fun, and personalized for unified learning.

 In some ways, I want my English class to be an escape from their daily hardships.
 My main philosophy for teaching English is one must learn through fun.

-In my classroom, I’m always trying to come up with new ways to keep my students engaged, having fun and learning while supplementing the text.
+In my classroom, I’m always trying to come up with new ways to keep my students engaged, having fun, and learning while supplementing the text.

-Three Ways to Supplement The Textbook
+Three Ways to Supplementing The ESL Textbook in Madagascar

-Video clips– Supplement the activities by creating engaging discussion questions, worksheets and vocabulary games based on a video clip that follows the theme you are working on.
-For example if your unit theme is “daily routines”, have students watch a short video clip of Mr.Bean.
+Video clips– Supplement the activities by creating engaging discussion questions, worksheets, and vocabulary games based on a video clip that follows the theme you are working on.
+For example, if your unit theme is “daily routines”, have students watch a short video clip of Mr.Bean.
 Then, have students discuss what he is doing in the video.
 You can also create a worksheet where your students write or draw a timeline of what he does in the morning when he wakes up.

 Pictures – Supplement your text by taking pictures related to the theme.
 Students work together with the teacher to label the objects in the picture.
 They then work in groups to categorize and add words to their categories.
 They use the words they labeled in the pictures to make sentences provided by the teacher as clozes (gap-fills) worksheet.
 This is a great way to help students use and practice their new vocabulary.
 For example, I used this technique in my classroom to supplement the text when learning about clothes and colors.

 Dialogues– Supplement your text by taking dialogues containing the vocabulary and grammar theme of the lesson /unit.
-Personalize them based on your student’s interests, experiences and cultures.
+Personalize them based on your student’s interests, experiences, and cultures.
 Then have your students work in pairs using the dialogue as a model to write and perform their own.
 This way of supplementing the text is excellent during the practice stage of a communicative grammar lesson.